 Later the same year, he was invited to give a concert for the opening of “The Homeless Gallery” in Świecie.
 The “Photoniques” concert took place at the Teutonic Knights’ Castle on 23 August 2003.

-Pauszek was invited by the owner of Requiem Records Łukasz Pawlak to cooperate with the project City Songs.
+During this time, Pauszek was invited by the owner of Requiem Records, Łukasz Pawlak, to cooperate with the project City Songs.

 The concert “One night in Warsaw” was held on 14 February 2004 and consisted of the pieces included on the “Ypsilon Project” album.

-He was a co-author of the music for the Opening of the 25th SPAR Athletics Europe Cup which took place on Zawisza Stadium in Bydgoszcz.
+This year he was also a co-author of the music for the Opening of the 25th SPAR Athletics Europe Cup which took place on Zawisza Stadium in Bydgoszcz.
 It was the first super league Europe Cup sports event in Poland.

 2005 – 2009